-Vermont may be known for its maple syrup, ski slopes, and fall foliage, but its waterfalls deserve just as much attention.
-Many of these falls are just a short hike from a road or parking lot, making them accessible for weekend warriors and families.
-Others require a bit more effort but reward hikers with solitude and raw, untouched beauty.
+Vermont is famous for lots of things – maple syrup, ski slopes, colourful autumn foliage and waterfalls.
+They all deserve equal attention.
+Many of these waterfalls are a short hike from the road or parking lot, so they are perfect for weekend warriors or families.
+Some takes more effort to find, but offer hikers peace and untamed beauty.

-In this guide, I’ll share personal tips from my own visits, maps for easier navigation, and reviews from real travelers.
-Whether you’re seeking the best waterfalls in Vermont, curious about hidden Vermont waterfalls, or looking for hikes in Vermont with waterfalls, you’ll find it all here.
+In this guide, I’ll share my own tips as a visitor, maps to help make finding your way easier, and reviews from real travelers.
+If you are looking for the best waterfalls in Vermont, hidden Vermont waterfalls, or looking for Vermont hikes with waterfalls, you’ll find it all here.
 Let’s dive in!

 Table of Contents